airshipit/airshipctl/docs/source/providers/cluster_api_docker.md

 Note: `airshipctl cluster init` initializes all the provider components including the docker infrastructure provider component.
-As a result, `airshipctl phase apply initinfra` is not used.
+As a result, `airshipctl phase run initinfra-ephemeral` is not used.

 At the moment, `phase initinfra` is only present for two reasons:
 - `airshipctl` complains if the phase is not found